SeHCAT

-SeHCAT (23-seleno-25-homotaurocholic acid, selenium homocholic acid taurine, or tauroselcholic acid) is a drug used in a clinical test to diagnose bile acid malabsorption.
+SeHCAT was used as the brand name for tauroselcholic acid (⁷⁵Se), also known as 23-seleno-25-homotaurocholic acid or selenium homocholic acid taurine.
+This drug is used in a clinical test (the SeHCAT test) to diagnose bile acid malabsorption.

 Development

-SeHCAT is a taurine-conjugated bile acid analog which was synthesized for use as a radiopharmaceutical to investigate in vivo the enterohepatic circulation of bile salts.
-By incorporating the gamma-emitter ^{75}Se into the SeHCAT molecule, the retention in the body or the loss of this compound into the feces could be studied easily using a standard gamma camera, available in most clinical nuclear medicine departments.
+This taurine-conjugated bile acid analog was synthesized for use as a radiopharmaceutical to investigate in vivo the enterohepatic circulation of bile salts.
+By incorporating the gamma-emitter ^{75}Se into the molecule, the retention in the body or the loss of this compound into the feces could be studied easily using a standard gamma camera, available in most clinical nuclear medicine departments.

 SeHCAT has been shown to be absorbed from the gut and excreted into the bile at the same rate as cholic acid, one of the major natural bile acids in humans.
 It undergoes secretion into the biliary tree, gallbladder and intestine in response to food, and is reabsorbed efficiently in the ileum, with kinetics similar to natural bile acids.
 It was soon shown to be the most convenient and accurate method available to assess and measure bile acid turnover in the intestine.
 SeHCAT testing was commercially developed by Amersham International Ltd (Amersham plc is now part of GE Healthcare Medical Diagnostics division) for clinical use to investigate malabsorption in patients with diarrhea.
 This test has replaced ^{14}C-labeled glycocholic acid (or taurocholic acid) breath tests and fecal bile acid measurements, which now have no place in the routine clinical investigation of malabsorption.